Risingson/eveeyedocs/docs/map/chain-mapping.md

  - You can add connections manually via the menu entry `Add Connection`
 #### Connection creation via Signature pasting
  - When pasting wormhole signatures connections to "Unknown Systems" will get created
- - Right-click the created connection to set its destination
+ - Click the created connection to set its destination
  -
 #### Wormhole removal
  - Wormhole connections get removed after 48h latest.
 You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.